06T/CursorSetup/README.md

 **Original License**: MIT (preserved)

 All core architecture, features, and design principles from the original template remain intact.
-This fork simply adapts it for use with Cursor IDE and OpenAI-compatible models instead of Google Antigravity and Gemini.
+This fork simply adapts it for use with Cursor IDE and Cursor's built-in local models instead of Google Antigravity and Gemini.

 ## 🌟 Project Philosophy